exexzian/RethinkDB_Node_Tutorial/README.md

 - run `npm install`
 - run `node app.js`

-*Special Note - If you are on Windows, you will need to run RethinkDB in a Nitrous.io container.*

 ### If you're trying to run this project on Nitrous.io
+- Setup a node.js container
 - First setup RethinkDB: https://community.nitrous.io/tutorials/setting-up-rethinkdb-on-nitrous
 - Then run `git clone https://github.com/Chris-Cates/RethinkDB_Node_Tutorial.git` in the Nitrous command line (it's at the bottom after opening the ide for the container)
 - Then run `cd RethinkDB_Node_Tutorial`
 - Then run `npm install`
 - Then finally run `node app.js`

-## Continuing on, let's explain each package

-### The Rethinkdb package
-- This is used as a driver to communicate with the RethinkDB server
-- It provides the ReQL interface in Node.js syntax

-### The Socket.io package
-- This is coupled with a front end library for emitting and recieving socket events.
-- Used for real time communication with the RethinkDB server

-### The Express library
-- While http server would've sufficed, I would still like to show a handy pattern to chain Express to Socket.io seamlessly
-- I also would like to show you can seamlessly chain RethinkDB to express, and, safely close the connection on each RESTful request
-- A fully statless RESTful API routing system

 ## Understanding the code
-### 1) Creating the socket.io server
+### 1) Creating the Socket.io and Express server
-Typically, the first few lines of code are settings up the main project's dependencies, since we are only using three packages, this will be relatively simple:
+#### What we need to do:
 First we require express - `var express = require('express')` the problem with just express is that it's only RESTful and not realtime.
 Don't worry, this is why we're going to chain `socket.io` to express so socket.io will listen on the same port as express.
 This makes life simpler for managing ports.
 In order to do this we need to write the following:<br>
 `var app = express();`<br>
 `var server = require('http').createServer(app);`<br>
 `var io = require('socket.io')(server);`
+#### What is the socket.io package?
+- A real time communication library for server's and client's.
+- Will be used with the RethinkDB server to emit and recieve socket events.
+#### What is the Express package?
+- Express is a fully RESTful routing system
+- Will be used with the RethinkDB server to `GET` and `POST` data.

 Also we need the rethinkdb driver included:
 `r = require('rethinkdb')`

-As you can see, if we use the vanilla http server package, chain express to it, then chain socket.io to it, we can have socket.io and express listening to the same ports.
+#### What is `r` exactly?
+- `r` is the RethinkDB driver that is included by `r = require('rethinkdb')`
+- It communicates with the RethinkDB database with the ReQL API.

 ### 2) Chaining RethinkDB to Express
-A handy trick you might like, is that I chain RethinkDB to the Express request parameter.
+A handy trick you might like, is chaining RethinkDB to the Express request parameter.
 It's quite simple really.
 You have to make use of the `express.use()` parameter.
-A simple way of doing this is writing the following: <br>
+#### Opening the connection
 <pre><code>
   app.use(function(req,res,next) {
     r.connect({